poplars-dev/poplars-dev.github.io/_customizations/poplar_autoeft.md

 ## Business Case

-This Automatic EFT Posting customization most often serves as the final step in a larger automation solution for A/P payment approval workflows.
+This customization often serves as the final step in a larger automation solution for A/P payment approval workflows.

 A Payments Approval Workflow solution, such as Extender Workflow, is used to